JuliaHubOSS/llvm-cbe/README.md

     ~# apt install llvm-dev clang ninja-build
 ```

 Note: this project uses LLVM 19, so make sure that the package manager is installing it and not some other version.
-At the time of writing, Ubuntu installs version 14.
+At the time of writing, [`Ubuntu 24.04 LTS` installs version 18](https://launchpad.net/ubuntu/noble/+package/llvm-dev).

 Or compile LLVM yourself:
 -----------------------------